Digg is an independent, advertiser-supported website and may receive compensation for some links to products and services throughout this website.

 DNS Leak Protection

-Domain Name System (DNS) is the service that matches a website's IP address with a hostname, making it possible for you to remember your favorite website with words rather than having to memorize a string of numbers.
-Without a VPN, you will use a DNS server administered by your Internet service provider, which means they will be able to see all of your online activity.
-Rerouting your internet activity through VPN servers ensures your Internet service provider doesn't get that information.
+Domain Name System (DNS) is the service that matches a website's IP address with a hostname.
+This makes it possible for you to remember your favorite website with words rather than having to memorize a string of numbers.
+Without a VPN, you will use a DNS server administered by your ISP, which means they will be able to see all of your online activity.

-If there is a DNS leak, your private data and activity are exposed.
-Top-notch VPN providers offer DNS leak protection, which verifies that none of your data finds its way to your Internet Service Provider or any other third party.
+Rerouting your internet activity through VPN servers ensures your ISP doesn't get that information.
+However, if there is a DNS leak, your private data and activity can still be exposed.
+The top VPN services offer DNS leak protection, which verifies that none of your data finds its way to your Internet service provider or any other third party.

 User-Friendly Interface

-On the other hand, if you could teach the VPN 101 class at your local community college, you might want to customize some of the features more than your average user would.
-A good VPN should also allow you to easily tinker with the software's settings.
+On the other hand, if you could teach the VPN 101 class at your local community college, you might want to customize some of the features more than your average VPN user would.
+A good VPN service should also allow you to easily tinker with the software's settings.

 Compatibility with a Range of Operating Systems

-Good VPN services will work on Windows and Macs as well as iOS and Android devices ranging from smartphones to tablets to smart TVs.
-For instance, if you're interested in running your Amazon Firestick through a VPN, make sure that the VPN you're considering can do so.
-Make sure the VPN is compatible with many different operating systems, especially if the VPN provider allows you to use your subscription on multiple devices.
+Good VPN services will work on Windows, Linux and MacOS as well as iOS and Android devices ranging from smartphones to tablets to smart TVs.
+For instance, if you're interested in running your iPhone through a VPN, make sure that the VPN you're considering can do so.

 Reliable Customer Support